dhis2/wow-frontend/docs/way-of-working/guides/testing/testing.md

 This section is to document and point to common patterns and

 :::danger[ToDo]
-add links and context for these patterns
+add links and context for these patterns, and more concrete examples
 :::

 - End to end tests without mocked backend: Scheduler as an example